Graham Allison, Ph.D.

 CEO, Punaro Group, LLC

-Arnold Punaro is the CEO of the Punaro Group, LLC, a Washington-based firm offering government relations, strategic planning and federal budget and market analysis.
-He’s also Chairman of the Reserve Forces Policy Board, the Secretary of Defense’s independent advisor on reserve and national guard matters.
-A member of the Defense Business Board, he previously served as a former executive vice president at Science Applications International Corporation (SAIC) and as Senator Sam Nunn’s Staff Director of the Senate Armed Services Committee.
+Arnold Punaro is the CEO of The Punaro Group, LLC, a Washington-based firm offering government relations, strategic planning, and federal budget and market analysis.
+He is Chairman of the Secretary of Defense’s Reserve Forces Policy Board, and a founding member of the Defense Business Board.
+He previously served as an executive vice president at Science Applications International Corporation (SAIC) and as Senator Sam Nunn’s Staff Director of the Senate Armed Services Committee.
 A retired U.S. Marine Corps Major General, he served as the Commanding General of the 4th Marine Division.
 He served on active duty as an Infantry Platoon Commander in Vietnam where he was awarded the Bronze Star for valor and the Purple Heart.
+He is the author of The Ever-Shrinking Fighting Force and On War and Politics: The Battlefield Inside Washington’s Beltway.
 He has Masters of Arts degrees from the University of Georgia and Georgetown University.